THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 So, upon arrival into Savusavu, David and I booked a flight to Suva.
 The doctor we visited was fantastic (Epworth Clinic).
 The appointments cost $320 FJD each ($160 USD).
 The doctor told us she would have everything uploaded to the system within 5 days.
 She did call me the next day to ask a follow-up question about a positive TB test I had as a kid.
 Obviously, TB is a big concern, but it was 20+ years ago.

-We were very concerned that after the medical information was filed, that would ask us to do something else in person, like biometric readings.
+We were very concerned that after the medical information was filed, the Australian government would ask us to do something else in person, like biometric readings.
 We tried to contact a ton of people (even going to the TT Services office in Suva) asking if we could just go ahead and do our biometrics when we were in town (they only cost $37 FJD).
 The other option, if they were to require it, would be to either fly back to Suva or wait until we got to Viti Levu in the boat (late September) and take a bus.

 No one would take our biometrics, so we went off to the airport concerned we’d have to come back, but sitting in the cafe we received the email – approved!
 We have a one-year visa that we can start anytime between now and August 2018.

-We do have a few major projects to do – replacing our batteries, replacing our lifelines, purchasing dive gear and installing a dive compressor are at the top of the list.
+We had a few major projects to do – replacing our batteries, replacing our lifelines, purchasing dive gear and installing a dive compressor are at the top of the list.
 And of course, we want to get out and explore the rest of the country.
 I’ve been to Australia before; my dad took me on a three-week trip, touring the east coast and central areas.
 David has never been.